Azure-Samples/MachineLearningSamples-SentimentAnalysis/Docs/SentimentAnalysisModelingKerasWithCNTKBackend.md

 ```
 pip install keras
 ```
-**AT** IS THIS RUN FROM THE AML CLI?
-DESCRIBE HOW TO DO THIS.
 If you have run this command at least once, you will find the Keras configuration file at:

 ```
 C:\Users\<username>\.keras\keras.json